-The pyrethroid insecticides were developed in the 1960s by a team of scientists at Rothamsted Research, led by Michael Elliott.
-They identified the most active components of pyrethrum, a natural (though relatively weak) insecticide mixture extracted from the chrysanthemum flowers (a type of daisy), and modified the molecular structures to improve their activity against insects.
+The pyrethroid insecticides were developed in the 1960s and '70s by a team of scientists led by Michael Elliott at Rothamsted Research, an institute that receives strategic funding from BBSRC.
+They identified the most active components of pyrethrum, a natural though relatively weak insecticide mixture extracted from the chrysanthemum flowers (a type of daisy), and modified the molecular structures to improve their activity against insects.

 |17%||Proportion of total insecticide sales made up by pyrethroids in 2007|